 Ontario Public Libraries, The Internet, and the Digital Library

-After 1980 library mechanization in Ontario's public libraries gave way to more rapid changes in terms of automation, i.e., the systematic control of repetitive library operations by electronic equipment and programs that reduced the need for human involvement.
+After 1980, library mechanization in Ontario's public libraries gave way to more rapid changes in automation, i.e., the systematic control of repetitive library operations by electronic equipment and programs which reduced the need for human involvement.
 Computers and management information software began to make possible the term “knowledge workers.”
 Public libraries started using computers to circulate books, track patron overdues, and provide instant information on the status of books.
-North York offered the New York Times in on-line format.
-By November 1977 the complete text of Toronto’s Globe and Mail was being published online, “Info Globe,” which also became immediately available for online searching and retrieval for library subscribers.
-For some time, the University of Toronto Library Automated System (UTLAS) provided libraries across Canada a computerized system with catalogue copy for books and a database of holdings that could be used for resource sharing and c...
+North York offered the New York Times in an online format.
+By November 1977, the complete text of Toronto’s Globe and Mail was being published online, “Info Globe,” which became immediately available for online searching and retrieval by library subscribers.
+For some time, the University of Toronto Library Automated System (UTLAS) provided libraries across Canada with a computerized system providing catalogue copy for books and a database of holdings that could be used for resource sharing and c...